 Affinito S. J., Turek, A., Varma, P., Whillans, A. V., & Perlow, L. A. [Title redacted for blind review].
 1st Round Revise and Resubmit at Organization Science.

 Rodriguez-Mincey, D.*, Affinito, S. J.,* Antoine, G. E., Gray, K., Maddux, W. W. [Title redacted for blind review].
-Reject and Resubmit at Journal of Personality and Social Psychology.
+Under 2nd Review at Journal of Personality and Social Psychology.